StevenBlack/vocab/million-dollar-words.md

 Something that produces sleep is a soporific.
 It can be used as a noun or an adjective.
 A sleeping pill is a soporific.
 A geography lecture may be soporific.
 (See also saporific, which has an entirely different meaning.)

+### Sorites Paradox
+What's the minimum number of grains of sand needed to make a heap?
+We don't know, because human language (in this case the word "heap") is imprecise.
+If our language can't even quantify a heap, how can it resolve the complex questions we so fiercely debate?

 ### sororal